Topcoder-Consulting/minisite-template/readme.md

 # Minisite Template

 A single page node and ejs application that can be cloned to make a new community minisite.
 You can see a demo of the site at [http://minisite-template.herokuapp.com](http://minisite-template.herokuapp.com).
-The page displays a list of challenges from the tc api (filtered by a regex) plus a leaderboard for the community.
+The page displays a list of challenges from the search API plus a leaderboard for the community.
 Both are configurable.

 The original HTML templates are included in case you need to use them.